General terms & conditions

 4.3.
 Delivery deadlines are also automatically extended in the case of fixed date transactions by the amount of time which the Client is/was in default on its cooperation obligations.

 4.4.
-If the translation cannot be delivered within the agreed deadline pursuant to Section 4.1 and this is due to an IT problem in the Translator’s sphere of influence, the Client will be informed of this without undue delay and notified of the next possible delivery date.
+If the translation cannot be delivered within the agreed deadline pursuant to Section 4.1 and this is due to an IT problem in the Translator’s sphere of influence, or within the sphere of influence of a provider of a translation tool used by the Translator, the Client will be informed of this without undue delay and notified of the next possible delivery date.
 If there is a delay for this reason, the Client is only entitled to withdraw from the contract if it has first set a grace period for performance according to Clause 6.2 and the Translator has not complied with this second deadline.

 4.5.
 Unless otherwise agreed, the Translator will retain any documents which the Client has provided to the Translator after the translation assignment has been completed.
 The Translator has no obligations to archive these documents or to handle them in a certain way.
 The provisions of Section 9 are not affected.